-Note how your awareness and ideas for action shift and grow as you practice using the Our Bodhi Project Frame and its five primary guideposts: Beloved, Bestill, Behold, Believe and Becoming.
+You are also invited to note how your awareness and ideas for action shift and grow as you practice using the Our Bodhi Project Frame and its five primary guideposts: Beloved, Bestill, Behold, Believe and Becoming.
 The Our Bodhi Project Frame calls for centering collective health, coliberation, and belonging throughout the culture of our organizations.
 These elements are part and parcel of relational culture.